laravel-enso/documentation/docs/packages/companies.md

 - a placeholder types enum in included in the package that is meant to be extended as/if required
 - all `Company` attributes are fillable
 - the `uid` Person attribute is meant as generic holder for a person's unique identifier which varies from situation to situation (e.g. SSN)
+- note that the `onDelete` [DocumentsManager](https://github.com/laravel-enso/DocumentsManager) configuration option will affect what happens to the linked documents when you attempt to delete a company.

 ## Installation Steps